janimattiellonen/discgolf-diary/Tali playbook.md

 Tee shot: Mako3, Truth or Buzzz SS.
 If windy, then slight hyzer.
 I tried with Roc3 but it faed left too much, too often to be of good use on this hole.

+If feeling lucky, you could also try a forehand skip shot with a Teebird.
+Before actually utilizing this shot, be sure to test it out with practise shots.

 Second shot: pretty much always a putter.

 ## Hole 3: 81m, par 3